BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 For example, Amazon Transcribe, Microsoft Azure Speech to Text, Google Cloud Speech-to-Text, Speechmatics ASR, and IBM Watson Speech to Text API enable developers to create dictation applications that can automatically generate transcriptions for audio files, as well as captions for video files.
 Call management platforms like Nexmo also provide access to transcription services that can be woven into more sophisticated call management workflows.
 Development teams can weave these capabilities into timesaving apps for a range of uses, including call center analytics, business transcription workflows, and video and web conference indexing.
 The biggest benefit of these speech synthesis services, which are frequently delivered as APIs, is their ability to integrate with the broader platform of tools and services on which they run.
 They also have some important differences.

 Follow this speech-to-text services comparison to analyze the offerings from AWS, Microsoft, Google, IBM, Speechmatics and Nexmo.

 One of the strengths of Microsoft Azure Speech to Text is its support for custom speech and acoustic models, which enables developers to customize speech recognition software for a particular environment.
 A custom language model, for example, could improve transcription accuracy for a regional dialect, while a custom acoustic model could improve accuracy for a headset used in a call center.
 However, Microsoft charges an additional fee for the use of these custom models.

 Developers can also code applications to deliver recognition results in real time; this could enable an application to give users feedback to speak more clearly or to pause when their words are not being properly recognized.

-Amazon's offering automatically recognizes multiple speakers and can provide a timestamp, which makes it easier for users to locate the audio or video segment associated with a specific sentence.
+This speech-to-text AWS offering has recognition software that can automatically recognize multiple speakers and provide a timestamp, which makes it easier for users to locate the audio or video segment associated with a specific sentence.
 However, the service currently only supports English and Spanish.